jlmelville/mize/scripts/README.md

 `H v` with the centered directional difference
 `(g(x + h v) - g(x - h v)) / (2 h)` of the analytic gradient.
 The generic
 `probe_hessian_integrity()` function accepts any finite numeric probe point;
-the command-line entry point intentionally exercises only each case's resolved start in this first study slice.
+the command-line entry point exercises only each case's resolved start unless the extended point set is selected explicitly.
 Sourcing the script defines its functions without running a probe.

 The default directions come from at most three fixed dimensionless patterns: uniform, alternating, and linear trend.
 Duplicate patterns are removed.
 Each